sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-schedule/checks.md

 |splay_coverage  | |
 -------------|------
 description  | **Percentage** of the check interval over which Sensu can execute the check for all applicable entities, as defined in the entity attributes.
-Sensu uses the splay coverage attribute to determine the amount of time check requests can be published over (before the next check interval). required     | Required if `splay` attribute is set to `true` type         | Integer example      | {{< language-toggle >}}
+Sensu uses the splay_coverage attribute to determine the period of time to publish check requests over, before the next check interval begins.<br><br>For example, if a check's interval is 60 seconds and `splay_coverage` is 90, Sensu will distribute its proxy check requests evenly over a time window of 54 seconds (60 seconds * 90%).
+This leaves 6 seconds after the last proxy check execution before the the next round of proxy check requests for the same check. required     | `true` if [`splay`][72] attribute is set to `true` (otherwise, `false`) type         | Integer example      | {{< language-toggle >}}
 {{< code yml >}}